Student Leader Program

 • You work well in a team, as well as can work independently

-• You enjoy using and creating content for different types of media (ex.
+• You enjoy creating content for different types of media (ex.
 Video, social media, etc.)

 • You have a background, job or academic experience and passion in mental health, social justice and/or community-based work.